Life Insurance with Bronchiectasis.

 - Frequent respiratory infections,

-While there may be palliative treatment options for those who have been diagnosed with Bronchiectasis, once the damage to one’s lungs has occurred, there really isn’t any way to “cure” an individual of Bronchiectasis.
-This is why, most (if not all)of the best life insurance companies who are willing to approve an individual for a traditional life insurance policy after having been diagnosed with Bronchiectasis will only do so at a “high-risk” classification.
+While there may be palliative treatment options for those who have been diagnosed with Bronchiectasis, once the damage to one’s lungs has occurred, there isn’t any way to “cure” an individual of Bronchiectasis.
+This is why most (if not all)of the best life insurance companies who are willing to approve an individual for a traditional life insurance policy after having been diagnosed with Bronchiectasis will only do so at a “high-risk” classification.

-Earning such a rating will usually only be possible after a life insurance underwriter has had a opportunity to ask an applicant a variety of different medial questions all designed to learn more about how “serious” your current condition is and what kind of “risk” you would pose to them should they decide to approve your life insurance application.
+Earning such a rating will usually only be possible after a life insurance underwriter has had an opportunity to ask an applicant a variety of different medial questions all designed to learn more about how “serious” your current condition is and what kind of “risk” you would pose to them should they decide to approve your life insurance application.